isc-patrick/sds-samples/total-view/README.md

 Make sure you pick the right IRIS license for your platform.
 If your machine is a Mac M1/M2, you will need an ARM IRIS license and it must be put on the file `./licenses/iris.key`.

 Make sure you have an AtScale License on file `./licenses/AtScaleLicense.json`.
-The AtScale container is commented out by default in the docker-compose file, but start.sh will fail if this file does not exist, but can be empty.
+The AtScale container is commented out by default in the docker-compose file, but start.sh will fail if this file does not exist so create it.

 In order to start InterSystems Total View (frontend, iris and iris adaptive analytics), run the `./start.sh` script.